5 Mysterious Caves in Rishikesh: Best for Meditative Souls

 • Start early in the morning to enjoy calm and good weather.

-• Carry water, snacks, and a shawl or jacket.
+• Carry water, snacks, and a shawl or jacket during winter time

-• Bring a meditation mat for comfort inside the cave.
+• Bring a meditation mat of you wish to sit inside for comfort inside the cave.

 Best Time to Visit